superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

     print(f'Epoch [{epoch + 1}/{epochs}], Loss: {epoch_loss:.4f}')
 ```

 That's it!
-We've successfully trained a Neural network for our genre classification task.
+We've successfully trained a neural network for our genre classification task.
 You can check if the model is performing well or not in terms of the genre classification.

 ```python
 from sklearn.metrics import f1_score